 Digital wallet adoption in 2018

-Let’s start from in-store payments.
-According to a Juniper Research study, digital wallet usage for in-store payments is most prevalent in the Far East & China, where it accounted for 29% of all spends.
+Let’s start with in-store payments.
+According to a Juniper Research study, digital wallet usage for in-store payments is most prevalent in the Far East & China, where it accounted for 29% of all spending.
 Other regions pay for purchases primarily with cards and cash.

 Moreover, statistics say that consumers worldwide spent no less than $2T using digital wallets (related to in-store payments), while only 9,4% of the in-store payments were carried out through digital wallets.

 And as for e-retail, bank cards still take precedence.
 Nevertheless, digital wallets account for nearly 73% of e-retail spend across the Far East & China, and for a good reason (let’s not forget about the popularity of Alipay in China and Rakuten Edy in Japan).
 In North America, this rate is no more than 30%, and the most preferred option here is open wallets (such as PayPal).

 In this case, statistics say that purchasers worldwide spent $1,1T using digital wallets (related to e-retail payments, respectively), while only 47% of e-retail payments were carried out through digital wallets.

 But statistics also show that e-retail and in-store purchases are not the only sectors where digital wallets have gained popularity.
 For example, let’s consider gaming.
 On the gaming platform Steam (which, by the way, has more than 90M users worldwide) purchases are funded through a closed wallet.